-- A. Provide the following information on expansion projects included in MTC Resolution No. 3434, or on major expansion projects included in MTC's Regional Transportation Plan (RTP), if applicable: - 1.
-Portray the project's current capital cost, providing explanation where costs differ from the portrayal in MTC Resolution No. 3434, or the RTP. - 2.
+- A. Provide the following information on expansion projects included in MTC Resolution No. 3434, Revised, or on major expansion projects included in MTC's Regional Transportation Plan (RTP), if applicable: - 1.
+Portray the project's current capital cost, providing explanation where costs differ from the portrayal in MTC Resolution No. 3434, Revised, or the RTP. - 2.
 Capital Funding: - a.
 Discuss and describe secured funding, including fund programming and/or allocation actions, conditions imposed on the use of funds, fund sources and amounts; - b.
-Explain any changes in secured or anticipated funding, providing explanation where funding differs from the portrayal in MTC Resolution No. 3434, or the RTP; - c.
+Explain any changes in secured or anticipated funding, providing explanation where funding differs from the portrayal in MTC Resolution No. 3434, Revised, or the RTP; - c.
 Portray and discuss the project's cash flow needs, including any anticipated difficulties, and approved or anticipated decisions on bond financing. - 3.
-Project Schedule.
-Provide the most current schedule for the project, showing key milestones completed, and anticipated milestone completion dates. - 4.
-Operating Costs.
-Provide operating expense and revenue projections (including sources of funds). - 5.
+Project Schedule: Provide the most current schedule for the project, showing key milestones completed, and anticipated milestone completion dates. - 4.
+Operating Costs: Provide operating expense and revenue projections (including sources of funds). - 5.
 Discuss any activities related to changes in land use planned or anticipated in association with the project, including: - a.
 Participation in the development of local land use policies;

 - b.
 Policies and/or planning pertaining to, and/or development adjacent to transit stations; - c.
-Descriptions of land that the transit agency currently owns or controls adjacent to transit stop/stations (use a map if desired to show locations). - 6.
+Descriptions of land that the transit agency currently owns or controls adjacent to transit stop/stations (use a map if desired to show locations); - d.
+Resilience Planning: Describe any policies and/or planning pertaining to, and/or development of facilities for upcoming regional challenges like sea level rise. - 6.
 Discuss any current or anticipated policy, planning, funding or operating issues associated with the project, not reflected in responses to items 1 through 5, above. - B. Describe the agency's public outreach and involvement process relative to environmental justice goals.
 Describe the most recent outcomes from this process. - C. In the event the operator intends to use FTA section 5303 funds to contract out for the authoring of the SRTP, the MTC SRTP Program Manager must have the option to review the description or scope of work before publication of the RFP.
-In addition, the SRTP Program Manager is to be invited to participate in or at least observe the consultant selection for work to be performed under contract.
 MTC may or may not be able to actually participate in the consultant selection process, depending upon scheduling and other commitments, but transit operators are to extend the invitation in a timely manner.